Kubing

 The kubing is a type of Philippine jaw harp from bamboo found among the Maguindanaon and other Muslim and non-Muslim tribes in the Philippines and Indonesia.
 It is also called kobing (Maranao), kolibau (Tingguian), aru-ding (Tagbanwa), kuribaw (Ibanag and Itawes), aribao (Isneg), aroding (Palawan), kulaing (Yakan), ulibaw (Kalinga), karombi (Toraja), yori (Kailinese) or Kulibaw.
 Ones made of sugar palm-leaf are called karinta (Munanese), ore-ore mbondu or ore Ngkale (Butonese).

 The kubing is traditionally considered an intimate instrument, usually used as communication between family or a loved one in close quarters.
-Both genders can use the instrument, the females more infrequently than males who use it for short distance courtship.
+Both genders can use the instrument, the women more infrequently than men who use it for short distance courtship.